danielewood/misc/Solaris.md

 - [x] this is a complete item
 - [ ] this is an incomplete item

-Solaris Patch Clusters - ftp://mirrors.rcs.alaska.edu/MIRRORS/retired/sun-patches/clusters/
+- Solaris Patch Clusters - ftp://mirrors.rcs.alaska.edu/MIRRORS/retired/sun-patches/clusters/

-How to use Solaris Patch Clusters - http://www.idevelopment.info/data/Unix/Solaris/SOLARIS_Patching_Solaris_2.8.shtml
+- How to use Solaris Patch Clusters - http://www.idevelopment.info/data/Unix/Solaris/SOLARIS_Patching_Solaris_2.8.shtml
+- How to use Solaris Patch Clusters - http://www.i-justblog.com/2009/02/solaris-recommended-patch-clusters.html